-KIC conducts global macroeconomic and market research, including analyses of major countries and regional economies, to support investments.
-Through in-depth analyses of events and political/economic issues in key financial markets, we continue to strengthen our ability to respond to changes in the investment environment.
+KIC conducts global macroeconomic research covering major countries and regions, generating investment ideas to support effective tactical and strategic asset allocation.
+Through in-depth analyses of macroeconomic events and political/economic issues in key financial markets, we continue to strengthen our ability to respond to changes in the investment environment.

 We started managing our equity portfolio internally in 2008 with a passive investment strategy.
-We now use two investment strategies – quantitative and fundamental.
+We now use two investment strategies – fundamental and quantitative.

-For our fundamental strategy, we invest in global equities, aiming to generate excess returns by extensively analyzing the intrinsic value of companies and industries.
-We also manage region-focused portfolios through our equity investment managers in New York and London and through consistently strengthening our localized management competencies.
+Our fundamental strategy for global equities is to generate excess returns by extensively analyzing the intrinsic value of companies and industries.
+In 2019, we started a long-term-concentrated strategy and are gradually increasing our exposure to achieve stable returns.
+We also manage region-focused portfolios through our equity investment managers in New York and London and through consistently strengthening our local management.

-For our external equity portfolio management, we pursue strategy diversification to enhance performance and respond to market dynamics.
-We seek to strengthen our portfolio management in a balanced manner and work closely with the New York office to address new strategies.
-KIC also plans to adopt ESG investment strategies and reinforce our role in terms of environmental, social and shareholder rights as a long-term institutional investor.
+For our externally managed equity portfolio, we use strategy diversification to enhance performance and respond to market dynamics.
+We work to strengthen portfolio management in a balanced manner and work closely with our New York and London offices to address new strategies.
+We have adopted an ESG investment strategy and plan to grow our role as a responsible investor by expanding our ESG strategy.

-In 2018, KIC made strides toward more stable portfolio management.
-We developed quantitative indicators using macroeconomic and market data.
-We built an internal system for portfolio management and risk analysis.
+In 2019, KIC made strides toward more stable portfolio management.
+We developed quantitative indicators based on macroeconomic and financial market data.
+We strengthened an internal system for portfolio management and risk analysis.
 And we introduced a new strategy to reduce portfolio volatility.